SixArm/mast-cell-help/topics/chemical-triggers/index.md

-# Chemical sensitivities
+# Chemical triggers

-Chemical sensitivities refer to adverse reactions triggered by exposure to certain chemicals.
+Chemical triggers refer to adverse reactions triggered by exposure to certain chemicals.
 Individuals with chemical sensitivities may experience symptoms ranging from mild irritation to severe allergic reactions.
-Chemical sensitivities can involve sensitivity to various substances, including household products, fragrances, cleaning agents, and industrial chemicals.

-**Key points:**

-* **Common Triggers:** Chemical allergies can be triggered by a wide range of substances, including fragrances, preservatives, formaldehyde, dyes, cleaning agents, pesticides, latex, and industrial chemicals.

-* **Symptoms:** Symptoms of chemical allergies can vary and may include skin rashes, itching, redness, hives, nasal congestion, sneezing, coughing, wheezing, headache, dizziness, nausea, fatigue, and in severe cases, anaphylaxis.

-* **Environmental Sensitivities:** Some individuals may develop environmental sensitivities, often referred to as Multiple Chemical Sensitivity (MCS), where they experience adverse reactions to a broad range of chemicals at lower exposure levels than typically tolerated by the general population.

-* **Skin Allergies:** Contact dermatitis is a type of skin allergy caused by contact with allergens, including certain chemicals.
-Common allergens include nickel, preservatives, and fragrances in personal care products.

-* **Diagnosis:** Patch testing and other allergy tests may be conducted to identify specific allergens.

-* **Management:** The primary management strategy for chemical allergies involves avoiding exposure to the allergens.
-This may include using fragrance-free and hypoallergenic products, choosing natural cleaning agents, and minimizing exposure to known triggers.

-* **Air Quality Considerations:** Individuals with chemical allergies may benefit from improving indoor air quality by using air purifiers with activated carbon filters and maintaining good ventilation.
-Avoiding smoking and minimizing exposure to indoor pollutants can also contribute to a healthier indoor environment.
+**Examples:**

+* **Fragrances:** Perfumes, colognes, scented lotions, air fresheners, and other fragranced products.

+* **Cleaning Products:** Chemicals in household cleaning products, including surface cleaners, detergents, bleach, and chlorine.

+* **Outdoor Chemicals:** Pesticides, herbicides, insecticides, insect repellents, and bug sprays.

+* **Paints, Solvents, Varnishes:** Volatile organic compounds (VOCs) used in construction and home improvement projects can be problematic for some individuals.

+* **Formaldehyde:** Formaldehyde is a common indoor air pollutant found in certain building materials, furniture, and household products.

+* **Smoke:** Smoke from cigarettes, candles, and fires, contains numerous chemicals and irritants.

+* **Personal Care Products:** Certain ingredients in personal care products such as shampoos, conditioners, lotions,  deodorants, toothpaste, and makeup.

+* **Mold and Mildew:** Mold and mildew in indoor environments can release spores and mycotoxins.

+* **New Furniture and New Carpets:** Newly manufactured furniture and carpets may release VOCs and other chemicals, known as outgasses.

+* **Petrochemicals:** Plastics, synthetic materials, synthetic latex, and fuels.